matthieuclam/SkinSwitchMod/README.md

 ### _Repository forking_

 Feel free to edit any branch of the mod to add features or improve the code.
 I am not familiar with modding, so I probably wrote low quality code.
-In addition, I have not used java since many months, so I did not always follow object oriented best practices even if I tried.
+In addition, I have not been coding in java for many months, so I did not always follow object oriented best practices even if I tried.